-The user assumes the entire risk related to their use of the SGSF Wildfire Risk Assessment Portal and either the published or derived products from these data.
-Southern Group of State Foresters is providing the data "as is "and disclaims any and all warranties, whether expressed or implicit, including without imitation) any implied warranties or merchantability or fitness for a particular propose.
-In no event, ill collected, including without imitation) any implied warranties or merchantability or fitness for a particular propose.
-In no event will Southern Group of State Foresters be liable to you or to any third party for any direct, incidental, consequential, special or exemplary damages or lost profit resulting from any use or misuse of these data.
+The user assumes the entire risk related to their use of the Biolis\ Wildlife Rosk.
+Assessment Portal and either the published or derived products from these data.
+Southern Group of state Foresters is providing to data "as it "and discalam any and all warranties, whether expressed or implicable, including (without limitation) implied warranties of merchantality or offeres by a particular propose.
+In no event will Southern Group of State Poresters be Table to you or to any thirty party for any direct, incidental, consequential, special or exemplary damages or lost profit resulting from any use or misuse of these data.